idfive/Developer-Documentation/docs/accessibility/02-cms-editors.md

 - Accessibility barriers you can't resolve
 - Requests for new content types or layouts
 - Questions about best practices for complex content

-## Link Accessibility

-### Writing Effective Link Text

-Link text is crucial for accessibility because screen reader users often navigate by jumping from link to link.
-They need to understand where each link leads without relying on surrounding context.

-#### Link Text Best Practices:

-- **Be descriptive**: Link text should clearly indicate the destination or action
-- **Make sense out of context**: Users should understand the link's purpose even when read alone
-- **Keep it concise**: Aim for clear, brief descriptions that don't overwhelm
-- **Avoid generic phrases**: Never use "click here," "read more," "learn more," or "here"

-#### Examples:

-**Poor link text:**
-- "Click here for more information about our programs"
-- "To learn about financial aid, click here"
-- "Read more"

-**Better link text:**
-- "View our academic programs"
-- "Financial aid information"
-- "Read more about student life"

-**Best link text:**
-- "Academic Programs: Bachelor's and Master's Degrees"
-- "Financial Aid: Scholarships, Grants, and Loan Information"
-- "Student Life: Campus Activities and Housing Options"

-### Link Context and Clarity

-#### When Generic Text Is Necessary

-Sometimes design or space constraints require generic link text.
-In these cases, work with your development team to provide additional context for screen readers.

-#### External Links

-Clearly indicate when links lead to external websites:

-- **Good**: "U.S. Department of Education website"
-- **Better**: "Apply for federal student aid (external site)"

-### Links in Lists and Navigation

-When creating navigation menus or lists of links:

-- Ensure each link is unique and descriptive
-- Avoid repetitive link text like multiple "Learn more" links
-- Consider the reading order when links are accessed sequentially

-#### Example of Improved Link List:

-**Before:**
-- Undergraduate Programs - Learn more
-- Graduate Programs - Learn more
-- Online Programs - Learn more

-**After:**
-- Undergraduate degree programs
-- Graduate degree programs
-- Online degree programs

-## Color and Visual Information

-### Don't Rely on Color Alone

-Never use color as the only way to convey important information.
-Users who are colorblind or using screen readers won't receive information communicated through color alone.

-#### Examples:

-**Poor practice:**
-- "Items in red are required fields"
-- "Green text indicates approved applications"
-- Using only red/green indicators for pass/fail status

-**Better practice:**
-- "Required fields are marked with an asterisk (*) and shown in red"
-- "Approved applications are marked 'APPROVED' and highlighted in green"
-- Use icons, text labels, or formatting along with color

-### Text Formatting for Accessibility

-#### Emphasis and Important Information

-**Use semantic formatting appropriately:**

-- **Bold text**: For strong emphasis or key terms
-- *Italic text*: For mild emphasis, foreign words, or titles
-- Avoid using all caps for emphasis (screen readers may spell out each letter)

-**Avoid using formatting solely for visual appeal:**
-- Don't make text bold just to make it look bigger
-- Don't use italic text as a substitute for proper heading structure
-- Use proper heading styles instead of bold text for section headers

-#### Text Length and Readability

-- **Keep paragraphs reasonably short**: Large blocks of text can be overwhelming
-- **Use bullet points and lists**: Break up dense information
-- **Write in plain language**: Avoid jargon when possible
-- **Provide definitions**: Explain technical terms when they're necessary

-## Tables and Data

-### When to Use Tables

-Use tables only for tabular data, not for layout purposes.
-Tables should present information that has a logical relationship between rows and columns.

-**Appropriate table uses:**
-- Comparing data across categories
-- Showing schedules or timetables
-- Displaying financial information
-- Course listings with credits, prerequisites, etc.

-### Creating Accessible Tables

-#### Table Headers

-Always include header rows and/or columns that describe the data.
-Most CMS platforms provide options to designate header rows when creating tables.

-#### Table Captions and Context

-- **Add table captions**: Briefly describe what the table contains
-- **Provide context**: Explain complex data relationships when necessary
-- **Keep it simple**: Avoid overly complex table structures when possible

-**Example caption:** "Course Requirements: Shows required courses, credit hours, prerequisites, and semester availability"

-## Lists and Organization

-### Using Lists Effectively

-Lists help organize information and make it easier for screen readers to navigate.

-#### When to Use Different List Types:

-**Bulleted lists (unordered):** For items where order doesn't matter
-- Course features
-- Available amenities
-- Program benefits

-**Numbered lists (ordered):** For sequential steps or ranked items
-1. Application process steps
-2. Priority registration order
-3. Graduation requirements

-### List Best Practices

-- **Keep list items parallel**: Use consistent grammar and structure
-- **Avoid single-item lists**: If there's only one item, consider using regular paragraph text
-- **Break up very long lists**: Consider organizing into categories or multiple shorter lists

-## Video and Media Content

-### Video Accessibility Requirements

-When embedding videos on your website, ensure they include accessibility features:

-#### Captions and Transcripts

-**Captions** (synchronized text overlays):
-- Required for all video content with audio
-- Should include not just speech, but also important sound effects
-- Auto-generated captions often contain errors and should be reviewed and corrected

-**Transcripts** (full text versions):
-- Provide complete text of all spoken content
-- Include descriptions of important visual elements
-- Should be available on the same page or easily accessible from the video

-### Embedding Media Responsibly

-#### Video Controls

-- Ensure videos don't auto-play with sound
-- Provide clear play/pause controls
-- Allow users to adjust volume

-#### Alternative Formats

-Consider providing multiple ways to access the same information:
-- Video + transcript
-- Audio podcast + transcript
-- Written summary of video content

-## Content Writing Best Practices

-### Plain Language and Clarity

-#### Writing Accessible Content

-- **Use simple sentence structures**: Avoid overly complex sentences
-- **Define acronyms and abbreviations**: Spell out terms on first use
-- **Be consistent with terminology**: Use the same terms throughout your content
-- **Provide context**: Help users understand where they are and what they're reading

-#### Content Organization

-- **Use descriptive page titles**: Help users understand what each page contains
-- **Include summary information**: Provide overviews for complex topics
-- **Break up long content**: Use subheadings and shorter sections
-- **Logical reading order**: Ensure content flows naturally from beginning to end

 ## Testing Your Content for Accessibility